 The Roan Antelope formerly occurred widely in sub-Saharan Africa’s savannahs, woodlands, and grasslands but has been eliminated from large parts of its former range.
 The species remains locally common in West and Central Africa, while in East and southern Africa, the traditional antelope strongholds, the species is now rarer.

 The antelope species is now locally extinct in Burundi, Eritrea and possibly the Gambia.
 It was also eliminated from Swaziland and reintroduced to the privately owned Mkhaya Nature Reserve.

 Roan antelope are mainly active during the cooler parts of the day, in the morning and evening.
-They are not typically wary animals, unless they have been persecuted.
-They usually run short distances when disturbed, then look back to investigate the disturbance.
-They can run as fast as 57 km/hour.
+They are not typically cautious animals unless persecuted.
+They can run as fast as 57 km/hour but usually run short distances when disturbed and then look back to investigate the disturbance.

-If the herd becomes too large, some of the cows and calves will leave to form a new herd.
-Juvenile males that are driven out of the herd join together to form bachelor herds of usually 3 to 5 individuals, though as many as 12 individuals have been observed.
+If the herd becomes too large, some cows and calves will leave to form a new herd.
+Expelled juvenile males commonly join to form bachelor herds of 3 to 5 individuals and sometimes as many as 12.

 At about 5 to 6 years of age, bachelor herds break up, and those males try to take over a herd of females.
 The most dominant male of the bachelor group is the first to obtain a herd of females.

 Fights break out between males for dominance, but these rarely harm either individual physically (Wildlife Africa CC 2001).
 Males defend an area of about 300 to 500 meters outward from their herd.

 Roan antelope are grazers that prefer leaves over stems and will browse if grazing forage is poor.
 The preferred feeding height is 15-150 cm, and green shoots are often grazed down to 2 cm.